alexlafroscia/ripgrep-js/README.md

 - **string: string** A string to match by.
 Same as passing a string as the second argument.
 - **globs: Array\<string\>** An array of glob patterns to limit the results by
 - **fileType: Array\<string\> | string** File type or types to limit the search to
+- **multiline: boolean** Whether or not to enable multi-line matches

 For further details and information, you can find real usage examples in `test/test.js`.